 Peter Barton Hutt, former Chief Counsel for the Food and Drug Administration (FDA), became a director in May of 2005.
 Mr. Hutt is currently Senior Counsel to the Washington, D.C. law firm of Covington & Burling, specializing in food and drug law.
 Since 1994, he has taught a course on food and drug law at Harvard Law School and taught the same course at Stanford Law School in 1998.
 He is also a co-author of Food and Drug Law: Cases and Materials.
 Mr. Hutt is a member of the Institute of Medicine (IOM) of the National Academy of Sciences (NAS).
 He has served on a wide variety of academic and advisory boards, including the Panel on the Administrative Restructuring of the National Institutes of Health (NIH).
 He serves as Legal Counsel to the Society of Risk Analysis as well as the American College of Toxicology.
-Formerly, he has served on the 10M Executive Committee, Advisory Committee to the Director to the Director to Roundities of New Drugs for Cancer and AIDS established by the President's Cancer Panel of the National Cancer Institute at the request of President George Bush.
+Formerly, he has served on the IOM Executive Committee, Advisory Committee to the Director of the NIH, the NAS Committee on Research Training in the Biomedical and Behavioral Sciences, and the National Committee to Review Current Procedures for Approval of New Drugs for Cancer and AIDS established by the President's Cancer Panel of the National Cancer Institute at the request of President George Bush.
+Mr. Hutt received his undergraduate degree from Yale University, and law degrees from Harvard University and New York University.
 Mr. Hutt currently serves as a director of Celera Corporation, Ista Pharmaceuticals, and Momenta Pharmaceuticals.
 Mr. Hutt's extensive and unique combination of legal, government, and industry experience is a key asset to the Board.
 He brings significant insight into the regulatory aspects of pharmaceutical development.

 Timothy P. Walbert has been a director since November of 2010.
 Mr. Walbert is Chairman, President and Chief Executive Officer of Horizon Pharma, a privately held biopharmaceutical company focused on developing and commercializing innovative medicines for unmet therapeutic needs in arthritis, pain and inflammatory diseases.
 Horizon has raised private equity of over \$100 million and has an upcoming FDA action date in January for its lead product candidate HZT-501 for treatment of osteoarthritis, rheumatoid arthritis and pain.
-While at Horizon, Mr. Walbert necently orficestrated the strategic acquisition of Nitec Pharma AG, broadening Horizon's product portfolio.
+While at Horizon, Mr. Walbert recently orchestrated the strategic acquisition of Nitec Pharma AG, broadening Horizon's product portfolio.
 From 2007 until 2009, Mr. Walbert was President, Chief Executive Officer and a director of IDM Pharma, Inc., a publicly traded oncology-focused biotechnology company.
-During his tenure, he drove the processor adheriving European regulatory approval for MEPACTTM for the treatment of osteosarcoma, reorganized the company and its management tam, and led the successful acquisition of IDM by Takeda America.
+During his tenure, he drove the process of achieving European regulatory approval for MEPACTTM for the treatment of osteosarcoma, reorganized the company and its management team, and led the successful acquisition of IDM by Takeda America.
 Prior to IDM, he was Executive Vice President of Commercial Operations for NeoPharm, Inc., a publicly traded biopharmaceutical company, where he oversaw global marketing, sales, reimbursement and business development.
-From 2001 to 2005, Mr. Walbert was with Abbot in positions of increasing responsibility, most recently as Vice President, International Marketing responsible for overseeing beloal cardiovascular franchises.
-As Abbot's 5 bivisional Vice President and General Manager for Immunology, Mr. Walbert created and had fall P&L management of the global immunology franchise that led the global development and introduction of HUMIRA, the multi-indication biologic that was the most successful launch in Abbot's history and is on track for over \$6 billion in annual sales in 2010.
-Prior to his tenure at Abbott, Mr. Walbert was with Searle/Pharmaceia where he held several marketing relse for CELEBREX in North America and coordinated international CELEBREX
+From 2001 to 2005, Mr. Walbert was with Abbott in positions of increasing responsibility, most recently as Vice President, International Marketing responsible for overseeing strategy for the global cardiovascular franchise.
+As Abbott's Divisional Vice President and General Manger for Immunology, Mr. Walbert created and had full P&L management of the global immunology franchise that led the global development and introduction of HUMIRA®, the multi-indication biologic that was the most successful launch in Abbott's history and is on track for over \$6 billion in annual sales in 2010.
+Prior to his tenure at Abbott, Mr. Walbert was with Searle/Pharmacia where he held several marketing roles for CELEBREX® in North America and coordinated internati